darlean-io/darlean.ts/base/README.md

 ## Actors

 Actors play a key role in Darlean.
-Actors are objects that have state (often grouped together in one object to simplify persistence) and action methods.
+Actors are objects that can be invoked remotely and that have a private state (often grouped together in one object to simplify persistence) and action methods that perform actions and/or modify the internal state.

 Action methods are plain methods decorated with {@link @action} (or, for more advanced use cases, {@link @timer}, {@link @activator} or {@link @deactivator}).